 2. Resist the urge to eat them immediately.

 5. Now eat! (don't they taste so much better than regular M&Ms? hehe)

-These would be a cute addition to a lunch, or just to munch on. by the handful ;)
+These Baby Chick Chocolates would be a cute addition to a fun lunch too!

 **please note that M&Ms are not completely peanut free or nut free, even the plain chocolate ones.
-They contain warnings on the label because they may contain peanuts due to cross contamination.
+They contain warnings on the label because they may contain peanuts due to cross contamination and shared equipment lines.
 As always with warnings, you are at your own risk.
-Even though Eliana's allergy isn't severe we buy Sixlets (which are peanut/nut free) instead now after learning of her allergy.
+Even though Eliana's allergy isn't severe we now only buy Sixlets (which are peanut/nut free) instead now after learning of her allergy.
 These Baby Chick Chocolates could be made with Sixlets too!**